matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 and Matrix identifiers, as well as operations on them.
 The MSC should be sufficient to produce an implementation that would convert Matrix URIs to a series of CS API calls, entirely on the client side.
-It is recognised, however, that most of URI processing logic can and should (eventually) be on the server side in order to facilitate adoption of Matrix URIs;
+It is recognised, however, that most of the URI processing logic can and should (eventually) be on the server side in order to facilitate adoption of Matrix URIs;
 further MSCs are needed to define details for that, as well as to extend the mapping to more resources (including those without equivalent